Pavel401/JobsScraper/README.md

 ## Endpoints

 The Jobs Scraper package provides the following endpoints:
+Certainly!
+Here's the updated README for your Jobs Scraper package with the provided code changes:

+---

+# Jobs Scraper Package

+The Jobs Scraper package allows you to scrape job postings from various websites and manage the data in Firebase Firestore.
+This package provides the following endpoints:

 - `/cred`: Retrieves the Firebase service account credentials.
 - `/atlassian`, `/amazon`, `/coursera`, `/freshworks`, `/gojek`, `/mpl`: Scrapes job postings from specific websites.
-- `/all`: Scrapes job postings from all supported websites.
-- `/syncFirestore`: Synchronizes job postings with Firebase Firestore.
+- `/syncwithSql`: Synchronizes job postings with a SQL database.
-- `/getJobsFromFirestore`: Retrieves job postings from Firebase Firestore.
+- `/getallJobsFromSQL`: Retrieves job postings from a SQL database.
 - `/`: Serves an HTML file (index.html).

 ## Contributing